steveabner/MyDFIR-SOC-Analyst-challenge/README.md

 - Kibana

 ### Elasticsearch
-- I will use Elasticsearch to store Windows event logs, syslogs, and firewall logs, enabling real-time analysis of large data volumes.
-It is often paired with Kibana, which helps visualize the data for improved insights.
+- I will use Elasticsearch to store logs, including Windows event logs, syslogs, and firewall logs, allowing for real-time analysis of large data volumes.
+It’s often used with Kibana, which visualizes the data for better insights.

 ### Logstash
 - Logstash is an open-source tool that collects and processes data from various sources, like logs and events.
-It’s part of the Elastic Stack and works well with Elasticsearch.
-You can use Logstash to gather data, transform it, and send it to Elasticsearch, making it easier to analyze and visualize your logs with Kibana.
-It's a great way to get clear insights from your data!
+I will be using Logstash to gather data, transform it, and send it to Elasticsearch, making it easier to analyze and visualize logs with Kibana.

+### Kibana
+- Using Kibana with Elasticsearch will allow me to explore, analyze, and visualize data through interactive dashboards and real-time graphs.

 <!--Logs from the Windows and Ubuntu servers will be forwarded to the Elastic & Kibana server via designated agents.